 If you have started working on SQL server(any version), at some point you may need to transfer your database from one pc to another after taking backup of sql database.

-Usually we restore database either using scripts or using .bak file of the database, executing is script is quite easy,just open a 'New Query' window in your SQL server version and copy paste your script which may have data or just tables schema(as selected by your while creating scripts), so in this post I will explain you about restoring the database using .bak in SQL server, stpe by step with images.
+Usually, we restore the database either using scripts or using .bak file of the database, executing is script is quite easy,just open a 'New Query' window in your SQL server version and copy-paste your script which may have data or just tables schema(as selected by your while creating scripts), so in this post, I will explain you about restoring the database using .bak in SQL server, step by step with images.

-Step 2: Move your .bak in a drive/folder which can be accessed by anyone or you can say which don't require any special rights.
+Step 2: Move your .bak in a drive/folder which can be accessed by anyone or you can say which doesn't require any special rights.

-Step 3: Open your SQL server(Express version or any other version I am using Express version), connect with your sql server for which you want to restore database, right click on the "Databases" and click "Restore Database"
+Step 3: Open your SQL server(Express version or any other version I am using Express version), connect with your sql server for which you want to restore the database, right-click on the "Databases" and click "Restore Database"

-Step 4: Now Select the "Device" radio button and then clikc on browse(...) button to locate the .bak file stored in your hard drive.
+Step 4: Now select the "Device" radio button and then click on browse(...) button to locate the .bak file stored in your hard drive.

 Step 5: As soon as you will click browser(...) but, a dialog box like below will appear, click "Add" inside that dialog box